 A list of shared ownership housing is available on the Homefinder Somerset website.

 There is a range of social rented and affordable rented housing across Somerset, provided by the Council and housing associations.
 The properties are let through Homefinder Somerset.
-You can find out more about the Councils affordable housing planning obligations requirements in the Affordable Housing SPD 2014.
+You can find out more about the Councils affordable housing planning obligations requirements in the Affordable housing supplementary planning document 2014.